Ashle3/PythonDataStructures/2-linked_lists.md

 ![Second to last is tail](images/last_to_tail.png)

+You will be challenged to write the remove_tail function later on in this lesson, so we will not be writing it here.
+It is important to remember however that the exception handling in remove_head will be very similar to the handling in remove_tail.

+### Big O Notation

-**Removing the head and the tail each have an O(1) performance.
+Removing the head and the tail each have an O(1) performance, since the head and tail are already defined, and don't need to be searched for.

-**If the node you are removing is the last node in the list, set both the head and tail to None.

 ### Removing from the Middle